ysono/CarND-T1P2-Traffic-Sign-Classifier-Project/writeup.md

   - Adding more depth to existing convolutional layers may help if there is a need to recognize a larger variety of features, such as lines curved in a specific way.
 But LeNet's configuration seems to be sufficient.
 * Which parameters were tuned?
 How were they adjusted and why?
   - Sections above describe how hyperparameters were tuned.
 Among the sensitive ones were weight initialization, dropout rate, L2 multiplyer, and learning rate.
-  - The graph of training and validation accuracy was the sole guidance for tuning (I did not cheat by using test accuracy).
+  - The graph of training and validation accuracy was the sole guidance for tuning (Test accuracy was not used).
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
-  - Convolution helps greatly with translation invariance.
+  - Convolution helps greatly with multi-dimensional inputs such as images.
+It helps with translation invariance.
   - Dropout is thought to help by reducing reliance of any given neuron on any specific subset of its input neurons.

 If a well known architecture was chosen:

 * What architecture was chosen?
   - The architecture was based on LeNet
 * Why did you believe it would be relevant to the traffic sign application?
   - LeNet was successfully trained on similar traffic signs.
-Traffic signs have the advantage of being "unique, rigid and intended to be clearly visible ..., and have little variability in appearance" (Sermanet et al., 2011); hence any architecture that is proven to work with approximately 43 classes of such images should also work.
+Traffic signs have the advantage of being "unique, rigid and intended to be clearly visible ..., and have little variability in appearance" (Sermanet et al., 2011); hence any architecture that is proven to work with approximately 43 classes of such 2D images should also work.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
-  - The test accuracy and training accuracy are close enough to curtail fears of overfitting, and are both high enough to approximate human capability.
+  - The test accuracy and training accuracy are close enough to curtail fears of overfitting, and are both high enough to approximate or exceed human capability.

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web: [as files](test_images_extra) and [in the notebook](report.html#Load-and-Output-the-Images).
+Here are the German traffic signs that I found on the web: [as files](test_images_extra) and [in the notebook](report.html#Load-and-Output-the-Images).

 Among the 10 images chosen, 2 that are named `*.tricky.jpg` were thought to be difficult to recognize.

-- `18.tricky.jpg` because it contains the desired features in the upper half, and the other half contains distracting features that are not seen in the training dataset.
+- `18.tricky.jpg` because it contains the desired features in the upper half, and the other half contains features that are distracting as well as untrained for.
 - `31.tricky.jpg` because it is a valid real-world variation for which there is no adequate trainig.
 The cow it contains in the triangle is valid for class 31 ("Wild animals crossing"), but most (or all?) training samples for this class contain deer.
-The blob of the cow legitimately resembles other blobs, such as those of a truck or an arrow.
+The blob of the cow legitimately resembles other blobs, such as that of a truck or an arrow.
 This shows safety issue that would occur if the trained model were to be deployed in the real world.

+In addition, `27.jpg` was expected to be difficult, because the class, "Pedestrians", had low precision and low recall.

 Additional tricky images could have been found that contained stickers/graffitis, shadows, glares, etc.